dtalbert3/nemo/web-app/README.md

 ## Usage

-The application can be started via `npm run dev`.
+The application can be started via `npm start`.
 The application will start using the settings defined in `config/dev.json`.
-To access the web app open a page in your browser pointing at `localhost:3000`.
+To access the web app open a page in your browser pointing at `localhost:3030`.